 Other courses include technical communications, engineering ethics, design application and more.
-Students may participate in community projects and research with university-based institutes and units on environmental studies and sustainable development,.
-They can also enjoy ample opportunities for summer internships, and international exchange prorammes.
+Students may participate in community projects and research with university-based institutes and units on environmental studies and sustainable development.
+They can also enjoy ample opportunities for summer internships, co-operative education programme, and international exchange programmes.

 Diverse career prospects include opportunities in areas of energy systems, environmental monitoring and control, sensor instrumentation, smart and green building technologies, among many others, in the government, electric companies and power grid enterprises, building and construction industries, consulting firms and green groups, renewable technology companies and vehicle industries, and postgraduate studies, to cite a few.